 We recognise that living with the symptoms of these conditions can be difficult for the family as well as the child/young person and aim to provide information and support which may help alleviate some of this.

-If you feel you would like support yourself, or could offer your support to others, please either contact us or come along to one of our monthly meetings.
+If you feel you would like to support yourself or could offer your support to others, please either contact us or come along to one of our monthly meetings.
 We are a friendly, informal group and you can be sure of a warm welcome where refreshments are available.

 Contact Name:Tonia Burris